Accreditation and Institutional Effectiveness Committee Charter

 Standard IV Representative

-Terms of Membership Per AP 3200, the President shall appoint the co-chairs (ALO and Accreditation Faculty Chair) for each accreditation cycle.
+Terms of Membership Per AP 3200, the President shall appoint the co-chairs (ALO and Accreditation Faculty Chair) for each accreditation cycle (8 years).

-Committee representatives are selected at the beginning of the 7-year accreditation cycle by the ASC co-chairs.
+Committee representatives are selected at the beginning of the self-evaluation for 3-year terms.

-Meeting Dates/Times During the self-study, the committee will meet on the 1st and 3rd Wednesdays of the month from 3 – 4:30 p.m.
+During the self-evaluation, the committee will meet on the 1st and 3rd Wednesdays of the month from 3 – 4:30 p.m. as needed.

-Meeting ProceduresThe Co-Chairs and members of the ASC will adhere to shared governance best practices as follows:
+Meeting ProceduresThe Co-Chairs and members of the AEIC will adhere to shared governance best practices as follows:

 Co-chairs will call for agenda items a week in advance of the next meeting.